 If the water comes from a combined sewer, the screen also catches sticks or rubber balls that have fallen down the sewer.
 Some bar screens have caught dead--and sometimes live--turtles, eels, and snakes.

 In the 1930s, rains stopped, winds howled, and fields turned to dust.
 During the Dust Bowl era, many North Americans lost their homes, jobs, and hopes for the future.
 This book looks at the lives of children as they faced drought, hunger, and the challenges of finding new homes.
-Children of the Dust Days is illustrated with photos from the past and seen through the eyes of the children who lived it.
-It is part of the series "Picture the American Past."
+Children of the Dust Days, illustrated with photos from the past, is seen through the eyes of the children who lived it.
+It is part of the series, "Picture the American Past."
 The book includes a class project, glossary, timeline, notes for teachers, and additional resources.

-"With spare text and photos on every page, Coombs brings the dust and drought of the 1930s to life....An exceptional introduction to this era in North American history.@─Booklist
+"With spare text and photos on every page, Coombs brings the dust and drought of the 1930s to life….An exceptional introduction to this era in North American history."

 Rain quit and the wind got high,